Arseni1919/PORTFOLIO/README.md

-## Welcome to My PORTFOLIO Website
+## Welcome

-My name is Arseni Petrzovsky and welcome to my website.
+My name is Arseni Petrzovsky.

-You can see [here](https://arseni1919.github.io/GITHUB-STURCURED/) my GitHub projects.
+You can see all my GitHub projects in the following link: [Structured GitHub Repositories](https://arseni1919.github.io/GITHUB-STURCURED/).

 ### Education

-B.S. - Industrial Engineering and Managment at BGU
+B.S. - IEM at BGU

-M.S. - Industrial Engineering and Managment at BGU
+M.S. - IEM at BGU - Thesis: Implementation of distributed algorithms on a robot team.

 Ph.D.
-Student -  Industrial Engineering and Managment at BGU
+Student -  IEM at BGU - Thesis: Disctributed mobile systems.

 ### Core Qualifications